Contractor Management 19 min

 You can pay international contractors around the world using an independent contractor payment service, like Remote.
 Depending on the country where the contractor lives, you may be required to pay in a certain currency.

-Developing a contractor onboarding system will ensure you haven’t skipped any important steps in payment, which could lead to delayed payments and damage your relationships with contractors.
+Developing a contractor onboarding system prevents you from missing important steps, which can lead to delayed payments and damage your contractor relationships.
 Some areas to consider include:

 • What are the pay rates?